 Ms. Berta has raised a family in Flagstaff for the past 7 years.
 Her family enjoys skiing, camping, hiking, exploring the flora and fauna of local forests and being together at home with their black lab and orange tabby cat.
 She has lived in several countries abroad but originally hails from Las Vegas, NV where the rest of her family resides.

 Email Mary Berta

-Matthew Carlson has taught in a variety of grade levels, from kindergarten through high school, and in a variety of settings, including public, private, and charter, for the past 18 years.
+Matthew Carlson has taught in a variety of grade levels, from kindergarten through high school, and in a variety of settings, including public, private, and charter, for nearly 20 years.
 He has an elementary education multiple subject credential and a single subject credential in biology.

 A majority of Matthew's teaching experience is in middle school science.
 For the past 13 years, Matthew has taught middle school science and math in Huntington Beach, California.

 Matthew earned his Bachelors degree from Northern Arizona University in General Studies with an emphasis in zoology and Spanish.
 He went on to earn an elementary teaching credential from Cal State Fullerton.
 Shortly after beginning his teaching career, Matthew went on to earn a Masters of Life Science degree from the University of Maryland.